-Depending on the destination (or the time of year), cosiness might not be high on your agenda.
-But if you’re the sort of person that feels the cold – especially at night time – consider packing a couple of extra bits and pieces to keep snug and cosy.
+Depending on the destination (or the time of year), coziness might not be high on your agenda.
+But if you’re the sort of person that feels the cold – especially at night time – consider packing a couple of extra bits and pieces to keep snug and cozy.

 We’ve already suggested bringing a blanket from home, but you could opt for something less bulky, like your favorite bed socks or even a small hot water bottle to fill up at night, provided your hotel room has a kettle.

 #9 – Remember to Treat Yourself

 Traveling can be stressful, dull, and a pain in the backside.
 But it doesn’t have to feel this way.
 Consider packing an extra bag filled with goodies to help brighten up your experience and allow you to feel like traveling is more of a treat than a time-suck.

 Pack your favorite snacks and drinks, a bottle of bubble bath, some essential oils, your favorite book – anything to brighten the mood and make you feel more comfortable and open to the experience.
 Do this to change your mind-set about staying away from home; treat your travels as an opportunity for some peace, quiet and relaxation, all on your own terms.